 Several large water supply infrastructure systems with potential flood control functions are now established in the North Coast Region (DWR 2013).
-These include the U.S. Bureau of Reclamation Klamath Project, the US Army Corps of Engineers Russian River Project6, the Humboldt Bay Municipal Water District Ruth Reservoir, and the U.S. Bureau of Reclamation Trinity Lake Reservoir, among other smaller projects for local flood control.
+These include the U.S. Bureau of Reclamation Klamath Project, the US Army Corps of Engineers Russian River Project, the Humboldt Bay Municipal Water District Ruth Reservoir, and the U.S. Bureau of Reclamation Trinity Lake Reservoir, among other smaller projects for local flood control.
 The Basin Plan for the North Coast region provides detailed descriptions of these facilities.

-6 Policy for Maintaining Instream Flows in Northern California Coastal Streams at http://www.swrcb.ca.gov/waterrights/water issues/programs/ instream flows/docs/ab2121 0210/adopted050410instreamflowpolicy.pdf Built infrastructure systems alter or confine natural watercourses with the indirect or direct intent of reducing the chance of flooding and thereby minimizing damage to lives and property.
+Built infrastructure systems alter or confine natural watercourses with the indirect or direct intent of reducing the chance of flooding and thereby minimizing damage to lives and property.
 This traditional approach is based on the flood control principle of conveying floodwaters rapidly to a discharge point.
 Activities under traditional flood management include physical modification of stream channels, dam and surface impoundments, catchments, levees, and other structures.
-A more current understanding of flood dynamics recommends the application of an integrated approach7 that accounts for the flood management functions of intact ecosystems and natural hydrologic processes ("natural infrastructure").
+A more current understanding of flood dynamics recommends the application of an integrated approach that accounts for the flood management functions of intact ecosystems and natural hydrologic processes ("natural infrastructure").